SSH-in-browser

 Limitations

 - Slow SSH key transfer times.
-SSH-in-browser key transfer times range from 2 to 25 seconds.
+SSH-in-browser key transfer times range from

 - Keyboard shortcuts close the window.
 The following keyboard shortcuts